Pushing the limits of eccentricity in planet-disc interactions: Results

 Pushing towards highly supersonic orbits with $e = 0.3$, the extremal turning points are wider still as the peri/apocentre are more separated.
 For these very eccentric orbits, the increased time spent at apocentre strongly weights the interaction there, leading to the growing dominance of the outer trough.
 In between these extrema, we observe that the torque profile becomes much more jagged, as one might anticipate from the highly complex wake structures observed in section \ref{subsec:wake_morphology}.
 Nonetheless, the overlap between the linear theory and simulations is still remarkable throughout this region, with only slight discrepancies discernible in the peak and trough amplitudes at the orbital limits.
 This complex behaviour becomes even more pronounced in the lowest row where we see the results for $e = 0.5$.
 Here the torque density exhibits rapid radial variations although there still seems to be decent agreement with the main features which will contribute most to the net torque.
 Indeed, whilst the addition of more linear modes may be able to better capture some of this fine structure, we find that the integrated quantities are already rather well converged for our fiducial modal range (see convergence study in appendix \ref{app:convergence}).

 Fig.~\ref{fig:torque_p0.5q0.0}, which displays results for $p = 0.5$ and $q = 0.0$, reinforces the above findings.
 It is reassuring to see that we are able to attain remarkable agreement with the linear theory across more general disc parameters.
 The qualitative features are similar, although the magnitude of the torques and the detailed location of some of the peaks have shifted.
 One might be surprised at the continued good agreement given the fact that corotation torques enter the problem for such general disc profiles.
-These are known to engage fundamentally nonlinear effects which can change the character of the corotation torque as fluid undergoes `horseshoe' orbits which exchange angular momentum with the planet \citep[e.g.][]{Ward_1991,PaardekooperPapaloizou_2009a}.
+In the vicinity of the planet the interaction becomes intrinsically nonlinear which can change the character of the corotation torque as fluid undergoes `horseshoe' orbits which exchange angular momentum with the planet \citep[e.g.][]{Ward_1991,PaardekooperPapaloizou_2009a}.
 However, given the low value of $q_{\rm r}$ it takes a long time for the nonlinear horseshoe effects to manifest and the classical, linear corotation torque is largely preserved at the time of measurement in the simulations (25 orbits).
 We will discuss the late time behaviour and emergence of the horseshoe drag further in section \ref{subsubsec:corotation}.